jrbourbeau/pyunfold/docs/joss_paper/paper.md

 SciPy, and pandas), thus broadening its scope to a general scientific audience.

-Indeed, the method itself is data-agnostic, referring to the measurement process as the smearing of a set of true causes into a set of detectable effects.
-For example one could define as causes the true energy of a particle and the effects the measured energy of that particle in a detector.
-Another example might be a set of diseases (causes) and possible clinical symptoms (effects).
-So long as it is possible to encode estimable resolutions and biases connecting causes to effects in a binned response matrix, one can perform a deconvolution with PyUnfold.

-PyUnfold has been designed to be both easy to use for first-time users as well as flexible enough for fine-tuning an analysis.
+PyUnfold has been designed to be both easy to use for first-time users as well as flexible enough for fine-tuning an analysis and seamlessly testing the robustness of results.
+It provides support for the following:
-Its main strength is its simplicity, requiring a single line to run via the ``iterative_unfold`` method, taking as input the user provided distributions and other runtime parameters.
-This also facilitates examining the effects of varying optional parameters on the final unfolded distribution, allowing users to seamlessly test the robustness of results.

-PyUnfold provides support for the following:

 - Custom, user defined initial prior probability distributions, the default being the uniform prior.
 The non-informative Jeffreys' prior [@jeffreys] is accessible